 There are a few ways to address the issue.

 - If you want her to stay in more, try making her indoor environment especially inviting.
 Give her a nice fresh litter box and perhaps a few new catnip toys.
-She might also enjoy a comfy bed or a cat tree to mimic some of the activity she enjoys outside.
-You will probably have to gradually build up the amount of time she spends indoors so she doesn't protest too much.
+She might also enjoy a comfy bed or a cat tree to mimic some activity she enjoys outside.
+You will probably have to build gradually the amount of time she spends indoors, so she doesn't protest too much.

 Normal Aging Process

-You may have noticed that your aging cat's behavior has changed from when it was in its prime.
+It's normal to notice that your aging cat's behavior has changed from when he was in his prime.
 Be reassured knowing that just like people, cats can slow down and change in behavior as they get older.
 There will come a point where you don't want to allow him to become more anxious and upset at veterinary visits.
 At that point, it's time to decide there is nothing more to be done, in consultation with your vet.